 In a study population consisting of 318 children with asthma, lower levels of 15-HETE were found.
 ROC analysis of individual parameters demonstrated similar levels of the sensitivity and specificity between exhaled 15-HETE and two commonly used parameters in monitoring asthma, FEV1 and FeNO16.
-Further, positive correlations were found between the levels of TXB2 and those of LTB4 and PGE2 in asthmatic children.
+Further, positive correlations were found between the levels of TXB2 and those of LTB4 and PGE2 in the exhaled condensate of asthmatic children.
 Also, among the asthmatic subjects, negative correlations were found for TXB2 and FEV1, and for 15-HETE and LTB4.
 Among those parameters analyzed, reduced levels of TXB2, but increased levels of 15-HETE, were noted after 3 days of oral prednisolone treatment, concomitant with the improvement of lung function in asthmatic children.
 When the asthmatic population was stratified into different severity groups, it was noted that the ratio of 15-HETE/LTB4 was significantly lower in subjects with severe asthma.
 Furthermore, when we investigated changes in the levels of 15-HETE and TXB2 during exacerbation and convalescence in subjects according to the top 30%, middle 40%, and bottom 30% (as determined at the exacerbation levels), it was found that higher initial exacerbation would have responded well to prednisone treatment.
 These results, collectively, suggest their potential utility as a new set of lipid markers for monitoring asthma and its therapeutic outcome.

-The family of eicosanoids is the most prevalent lipid mediators providing both pro-inflammatory signals and terminating the inflammatory process.
+The family of eicosanoids is the most prevalent lipid mediators which contribute to inflammation providing both pro-inflammatory signals and terminating the inflammatory process.
 Eicosanoid profiling in the exhaled breath condensate is complementary to the cellular phenotyping of asthmatic inflammation17.
 Our findings revealed that the levels of 15-HETE were significantly reduced in the EBCs of asthmatic subjects as compared to that of healthy controls, but was increased after treatment.
-Kowal et al also reported that 15-HETE in asthma patients was significantly lower than in healthy subjects15.
-Song et al demonstrated that 15-HETE regulated MUC5AC expression via modulating MMP-9, MEK/ERK/Sp-1, and PPARγ/PTEN/ Akt signaling pathways in PMA-treated respiratory epithelial cells18.
-Also, high 12/15-LOX activity and 15-HETE levels have been suggested to be indicative of pro-inflammatory responses in asthma^{19,20}.
-Besides the anti-inflammatory effects, 15-HETE has been shown to be an endogenous ligand for PPARγ (peroxisome proliferator-activated receptor gamma), which has anti-inflammatory effects such as regulating inflammatory cytokines^{21,22}, neutrophil migration and mucin secretion18.
-For instance, the PPARγ agonist rosiglitazone has been shown to display bronchodilator effects in a group of patients with glucocorticoids-resistant asthma23.
+Kowal et al also reported that the mean concentration of 15-HETE in asthma patients was significantly lower than in healthy subjects15.
+Song et al demonstrated that 15-HETE regulated MUC5AC expression via modulating MMP-9, MEK/ERK/Sp-1, and PPAR γ /PTEN/ Akt signaling pathways in PMA-treated respiratory epithelial cells18.
+While these results appear to be contradictory to those suggesting that high 12/15-LOX activity and 15-HETE levels are mainly indicative of pro-inflammatory responses in asthma ^{19,20}.
+However, 15-LOX-1 preferentially metabolizes linoleic acid to 13-hydroperoxyoctadecadienoic acid21.
+Moreover, 15-LOX1 has been reported to be less efficient than 15-LOX-2 in the production of 15-HETE22.
+Therefore, 15-HETE has been reported to be synthesized mainly by 15-LOX-2 rather than 15-LOX- 1^{23} .
+In addition, further study will be required for the identification of the role of 15-LOX-2 in airway inflammation.
+Besides the anti-inflammatory effects, 15-HETE has been shown to be an endogenous ligand for PPAR γ (peroxisome proliferator-activated receptor gamma), which has anti-inflammatory effects such as regulating inflammatory cytokines24, neutrophil migration and mucin secretion18 underlying many airway diseases^{25,26}.
+For instance, the PPAR γ agonist rosiglitazone has been shown to display bronchodilator effects in a group of patients with glucocorticoidsresistant asthma27.
 The reduction of 15-HETE may, therefore, suggest its close relationship with asthma and warrant further investigation.